InternetEnemies/TestResults/README.md

 # TestResults
-Test results for all repos
+We moved test results here because the reports were making the repos appear to be html